odoo/documentation/accounting/receivables/customer_invoices/deferred_revenues.rst

 =========================

 Once the products are configured, you can create a customer invoice using this product.
-Once the customer invoice is validated, Odoo will automatically create a deferred revenue for you, and the related journal entry.
+Once the customer invoice is validated, Twenty20 will automatically create a deferred revenue for you, and the related journal entry.